Embedded design & firmware

 Low-level firmware in C/C++ and assembly, custom bootloaders, device bring-up, board diagnostics and field-update strategies tailored to your hardware.

-ToughDev Studio is a small, hands-on engineering team specialising in embedded systems, retro hardware restoration, reverse engineering, and custom tools for niche and legacy platforms.
-We design, repair, and integrate systems that most teams no longer touch, occasionally pairing them with simple desktop or mobile front ends.
+ToughDev Studio is a small, hands-on engineering team specialising in embedded systems, hardware restoration, reverse engineering, and custom tools for specialised and unconventional platforms.
+We design, repair, and integrate systems that few teams specialize in, occasionally pairing them with simple desktop or mobile front ends.

-ToughDev Studio brings together embedded engineers, full-stack developers, and retro-hardware enthusiasts.
+ToughDev Studio brings together embedded engineers, full-stack developers, and embedded hardware enthusiasts.
 Our background spans bare-metal firmware, Windows internals, custom bootloaders, and modern cloud-backed applications.

 We are comfortable stepping into unusual environments: legacy industrial systems, vintage PCs, control boards and one-off hardware that must not fail.
 From protocol sniffing and board-level diagnostics to building user-facing tools, our goal is simple: make complex systems understandable, reliable and useful again.